tautvydasversockas/CSharp_Beginners_Course/07-interfaces-and-inheritance/README.md

     }
 }
 ```
+Notice the `{ get; private set; }`.
+We can get the value of the `IsLeashed` property from the outside of the `Dog` class while we can only set it from the inside of the class.

 In the meantime, we can create a `Fox` class that has a name and can be petted (do not try this at home).
 Unlike the `Dog`, the `Fox` doesn't have a leash:
 ```csharp
 class Fox : Animal